-Counselors assist students in the following ways:
+School Counselors assist students in the following ways:

 - Course Selection

 - 4-year Career Plan

-- Guided Naviance Family Connection Activities
+- Guided Naviance Student Activities

 - College and Career Search process

 - College majors and related careers

 - PSAT/SAT/SAT Subject/ACT/ASVAB testing

 - Resume/Essay writing

 - College visits and interviews

 - Financial Aid/Scholarships

-Students are encouraged to utilize the resources available in the guidance office to assist them in this process.
-The guidance office has computers available to the students to aid them in obtaining information about colleges and careers.
+Students are encouraged to utilize the resources available in the School Counseling office to assist them in this process.
+The School Counseling office has computers available to the students to aid them in obtaining information about colleges and careers.